To those whom I am making a first introduction.

-This year there will again be two installments to establish an annual cycle.
-I had initially anticipated organizing some sort of summer 2024 event in relationship to this project, but then decided I would prefer to cultivate this slowly, and allow it to establish a legacy and a personality (however fragmented).
+This year there will again be two installments — to establish an annual cycle.
+I had initially anticipated organizing some sort of summer 2024 event in relationship to this project, but then decided I would prefer to cultivate this slowly, and allow it to build an archive, and establish a personality (however fragmented).

-I'm not looking for any cohesion in how contributors treat this project -- quite the opposite: I'd like for Botanical Readiness to be a college (in the old sense of the word) of correspondents, that can realign "gardening" and "botany" according to their own personal framework.
-Including ways that are matter-of-fact, unadulterated horticulture itself.
+I'm not looking for any cohesion in how contributors treat this project — quite the opposite: I'd like for Botanical Readiness to be a college (in the old sense of the word) of correspondents, that can realign "gardening" and "botany" according to their own personal approach.
+Including matter-of-fact, unadulterated horticulture botanical documentation itself.

 My initial inspiration: